Event Details

 - Commemorative umbrella (first 100 passports sold)

-- Stamp collection at each stop for a chance to win raffle prizes, including tickets to Seattle sporting events and Alaska Airlines vouchers
+- Stamp collection at each stop for a chance to win prizes, including tickets to Seattle sporting events and Alaska Airlines vouchers

 Waterfront Activities (Passport-Only)